guildenstern70/SmartRest-Java/README.md

 # Smart REST - Java Edition

-Do you need Kotlin Edition?
+Are you looking for SmartREST Kotlin Edition?
 Here it is: https://github.com/guildenstern70/SmartREST

 ### Reference Documentation
 For further reference, please consider the following sections: